 Disabling the PIC

 A PIC can be effectively disabled by masking all interrupts, i.e. by writing an all-1's mask to the odd-numbered port.
-This should in theory also prevent spurious interrupts (but it might not be a chance worth taking, i.e. it may be worth setting up an IRQ 7 handler).
+This should also prevent spurious interrupts.

 ELCR (edge-level control registers)

 In the EISA system variant of the 8259, IR lines can be set as edge- or level- triggered on an individual basis.
 This is done via the 8-bit ELCR registers at ports 0x4D0 (master) and 0x4D1 (slave).
 Each bit corresponds to an IR line and selects edge-sensitive (0) or level-sensitive (1) operation for the line.
 Note that certain system board devices associated with certain interrupt request lines require edge-sensitive operation: IRQ0 (system timer), IRQ1 (keyboard controller), IRQ2 (cascade), IRQ8 (Real-time Clock alarm), IRQ13 (FPU error signal).
-The global edge-vs-level select bit in ICW1 is ignored in these systems.
+The global edge-vs-level select bit (in ICW1) is ignored in systems with ELCRs.

 The ELCR registers from EISA were carried through into at least some (and possibly most or all) chipsets designed around PCI, such as the Intel ICH5 (~2003) and Intel 9-series PCH (~2015).
 Handling PCI interrupts in the PIC may require programming the corresponding interrupt request line as level-triggered.
 Documentation for the Intel 9-series PCH indicates that PCI interrupt signals are internally inverted before being routed to the legacy PICs, so they are effectively active high as the 8259 requires; it's likely that other (post-)PCI-era chipsets do the same.
 (IRQ lines can therefore be shared between PCI devices, but they can not be shared between PCI and ISA devices including legacy system devices).

-Note that firmware will (via the ACPI namespace) typically advertise the 8259 PIC pair as a "PNP0000" class device, i.e. AT interrupt controller.
+Note that firmware will (via the ACPI namespace) typically advertise the 8259 PIC pair as a (single) "PNP0000" class device, i.e. AT interrupt controller.
 If the ELCR is present (which in modern machines it generally should be) this is not really correct; it should be PNP0001 (EISA interrupt controller).
-If PNP0000 is used then the ELCR register IO ports (4D0h, 4D1h) may be marked as resources of a generic system board device (PNP0C02).
+If PNP0000 is used, then the ELCR register IO ports (4D0h, 4D1h) may be marked as resources of the PIC, or of a generic system board device (PNP0C02).

 General notes